 C:\Boot) or other critical files and folders.
 Due to the absence of proper whitelisting, an infected machine can become unstable over time and unbootable if restarted.

 As mentioned in the Hermes to Ryuk section, Ryuk uses a combination of symmetric (AES) and asymmetric (RSA) encryption to encrypt files.
-Without the private key provided by GRIM SPIDER, the files cannot be decrypted and are unrecoverable.
+Without the private key provided by WIZARD SPIDER, the files cannot be decrypted and are unrecoverable.
 A thread is created for the encryption of each file and each file is encrypted with its own AES key.
 After the file has been encrypted, a file extension of

 .RYK is appended to the file.
 All directories will have a ransom note of (

 RyukReadMe.txt) written to the directory.

 Ryuk attempts to encrypt all mounted drives and hosts that have Address Resolution Protocol (ARP) entries (IP addresses) and it enumerates all mounted drives by calling